amatulla/amatulla.github.io/README.md

 <br>

 > **A Little Bit About Me:** I am *extremely* passionate about my education in Cognitive Science and Neuroscience and am an avid learner.
 I completed my first Bachelor’s degree in 2018 in Cognitive Neuroscience.
-I just completed my *second* degree in Medical Radiation Sciences from Uoft-Michener in 2023.
+I just completed my *second* degree in Medical Radiation Sciences from Uoft-Michener in 2023, and working as an MRT(R).
 I am happily married.
 My goals in life are to optimize human functionality, enrich education for elementary and high school students, and help and improve people’s quality of life.
 I am super down to Earth and enjoy the world’s natural beauties.
 I love swimming, biking, and running.
 In my free time I like to give to others, volunteer, teach, and spend time with my hubby.❤

 <br>

 * * *

-Please feel free to get in touch with me by email: <a href="mailto:amatulla.lokhandwala@mail.utoronto.ca">amatulla.lokhandwala@mail.utoronto.ca</a>
+Please feel free to get in touch with me by email: <a href="mailto:amatulla.lokhandwala.mrt@gmail.com">amatulla.lokhandwala.mrt@gmail.com</a>

 ### Thank you for visiting my website!